 The state primary networks cover every station and cable system in the state.
 They consist of the following;

-Oregon Public Broadcasting (OPB) in Portland Oregon operates a network of radio and television stations through the entire state of Oregon.
+Oregon Public Broadcasting (OPB) in Portland, Oregon operates a network of radio and television stations through the entire state of Oregon.
 KOPB-FM being the primary entry point is the key station of this network.
 The PEP audio received at the KOBP Transmitter site is sent to the studios on Macadam Ave. for distribution on the network.
 The audio used on the OPB network of AM and FM stations is carried on the OPB television network.
 All of these stations are connected via either a fiber optic link or microwave links.
 Radio and television translators are also used for access in the more rural areas of the state.
 This audio is also delivered to KOBI-TV and KWAX-FM.

-KOBI-TV in Medford Oregon operates a network of Television stations and translators throughout southern Oregon.
+KOBI-TV in Medford, Oregon operates a network of Television stations and translators throughout southern Oregon.
 The audio is received from KOPB-TV audio and sent to the Medford area through KLSR-TV Microwave.

 KLCC-FM and KWAX-FM in Eugene both monitor the PEP station in Eugene, (KPNW-AM) and the PEP station in Portland, (KOPB-FM).
 Both of these stations operate satellite stations and translators throughout the central Oregon area.
 They serve the role of SP1 stations.